hashicorp/terraform-provider-tfe/website/docs/cdktf/python/d/workspace.html.markdown

 * `allow_destroy_plan` - Indicates whether destroy plans can be queued on the workspace.
 * `auto_apply` - Indicates whether to automatically apply changes when a Terraform plan is successful.
 * `auto_apply_run_trigger` - Whether the workspace will automatically apply changes for runs that were created by run triggers from another workspace.
+* `auto_destroy_activity_duration` - A duration string representing time after workspace activity when an auto-destroy run will be triggered.
 * `auto_destroy_at` - Future date/time string at which point all resources in a workspace will be scheduled to be deleted.
 * `assessments_enabled` - (Available only in HCP Terraform) Indicates whether health assessments such as drift detection are enabled for the workspace.
 * `file_triggers_enabled` - Indicates whether runs are triggered based on the changed files in a VCS push (if `true`) or always triggered on every push (if `false`).